samsze0/store/README.md

 - Safer.
 States are runtime immutable as they are freezed with `Object.freeze`.
 - Support any state types.
 Zustand assumes state is an object.
 - Addition of `DeriveStore` which creates a store that derives its state from any number of other stores.
+- Middlewares are implemented using JS proxy.
+- No cryptic TS typings in source code.

 ## Usage